View Michael Trotter's Obituary on AtlanticNewsTelegraph.com and share memories

 Graveside services will be held at 3 p.m., Friday, Feb.
 7 at the Menlo Cemetery in Menlo.
 The procession will leave the funeral home at 2 p.m.
 A Celebration of Life service will be held in the warmer months at Schildberg Recreation Campground.

-Survivors include his mother, Peggy Trotter of Menlo, and father, Ronnie Cunningham of Des Moines.

-Memorials may be directed to the family at Peggy's address of PO Box 314, Stuart, Iowa 50250.
+Memorials may be directed to the family at Peggy's address of PO Box 314, Stuart 50250.

 Roland Funeral Service is caring for Michael's family and his arrangements.
 Condolences may be left at www.rolandfuneralservice.com